-Introduction ~ Peter Beresford, Michelle Farr, Gary Hickey, Meerat Kaur, Josephine Ocloo, Doreen Tembo and Oli Williams
+The Challenges and Necessity of Co-production: introduction to volume 1 ~ Peter Beresford, Michelle Farr, Gary Hickey, Meerat Kaur, Josephine Ocloo, Doreen Tembo, Oli Williams [authors listed alphabetically]

 Whose views, and lives, truly count?
 The meaning of co-production against a background of worsening inequalities ~ Savitri Hensman

-Realities of Welfare Reform Under Covid-19 Lockdown: what disabled and older people have actually been experiencing – report from a welfare rights worker, The Secret Welfare Rights Worker ~ anonymous
+Realities of Welfare Reform Under Covid-19 Lockdown: what disabled and older people actually experience ~ The Secret Welfare Rights Worker